ashutoshyesekar/portfolio/GITHUB_PAGES_SETUP.md

 ### Build Fails
 - Check the Actions tab in your GitHub repository for error details
 - Ensure all dependencies are in `package-static.json`
+- Verify the repository is public (private repos need GitHub Pro for Pages)
+- Check that the workflow has proper permissions in repository settings

 ### 404 Errors
 - Verify the repository name in `vite.config.static.ts` base path